-Natalia Sedletska (UA), Denis "Jaromil" Roio (IT), Friedrich Lindenberg (DE), Tatiana Bazzichelli (IT/DE)
+Natalia Sedletska, Denis "Jaromil" Roio, Friedrich Lindenberg, Tatiana Bazzichelli

-In this special edition for the 4th CIJ Logan Symposium Collective Intelligence, we hold a panel discussion on how open-source intelligence tools and collective strategies reconfigure investigations.
+In this special edition for the 4th CIJ Logan Symposium Collective Intelligence, Disruption Network Lab holds a panel discussion on how open-source intelligence tools and collective strategies reconfigure investigations.
 Moderated by Tatiana Bazzichelli, this talk brings together investigative television journalist Natalie Sedletska, software artisan and ethical hacker Denis “Jaromil” Roio, and data team lead at OCCRP Friedrich Lindenberg.
 This panel focuses on the one hand on methods of making leaks and large datasets accessible to a wider public, on the other hand on models to avoid the exploitation of sensitive data by authorities or organised crime.

-Denis “Jaromil” Roio will speak about the importance of social movements challenging city policy on money speculation and hidden illicit cash flows, finding ways to have agency through collectivising big data controlled by financial and institutional powers.
+Denis “Jaromil” Roio speaks about the importance of social movements challenging city policy on money speculation and hidden illicit cash flows, finding ways to have agency through collectivising big data controlled by financial and institutional powers.

-Friedrich Lindenberg will present some of the recent work OCCRP’s data team has done analysing a large-scale dataset related to the murder investigation of Slovak journalist Jan Kuciak.
-He’ll also summarise some lessons learned about the use of data in investigative reporting, and the limitations of transparency as a method and an ideal, contributing another perspective coming from the context of investigating organised crime and corruption.
+Friedrich Lindenberg presents some of the recent work OCCRP’s data team has done analysing a large-scale dataset related to the murder investigation of Slovak journalist Jan Kuciak.
+He also summarises some lessons learned about the use of data in investigative reporting, and the limitations of transparency as a method and an ideal, contributing another perspective coming from the context of investigating organised crime and corruption.